 Michael Knowlton (Mike) was the first person in the world to test a potential vaccine for his type of head and neck cancer (HPV 16) as part of a cancer immunotherapy clinical trial run by the University of Southampton.

-It was an irritating cough which first prompted Mike to visit his doctor in 2014 and tests went on to confirm it was cancer.
-Mike went on to have difficult surgery to remove the tumour from the back of his tongue which left him in intensive care with a tracheostomy.
+It was an irritating cough which first prompted Mike to visit his doctor in 2014.
+Tests confirmed it was cancer and Mike underwent difficult surgery to remove the tumour from the back of his tongue, leaving him in intensive care with a tracheostomy.

 At the end of gruelling rounds of chemo and radiotherapy Mike was told should the cancer return, his options for further treatment were limited and he could well be facing a life-changing operation which would severely impact his quality of life.
 This was devastating news.